| Update Forthcoming A standardized diagnostic interview and psychiatric evaluation

 be faxed or mailed by a research assistant, and entered into the

+database when received.
 Parents with Internet access, and whose children meet initial criteria

 will be asked to complete an online screener which is the second

-After obtaining Informed Consent, a research assistant trained
+step in the evaluation process.
+Standardized Diagnostic Assessment After obtaining Informed Consent, a research assistant trained

 in the use of the K-SADS P/L (a standardized diagnostic instrument)